operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 1. Create a new project from scratch to let `operator-sdk` scaffold the new project.
 2. Copy your existing code and configuration into the new project structure.

-**Note:** It is recommended that you have your project upgraded to the latest SDK release version (0.19.x+) before following the steps of this guide to migrate to new layout.
+**Note:** It is recommended that you have your project upgraded to the latest SDK release version (0.19.x+) before following the steps in this guide to migrate to new layout.

-Please, ensure that you have checked [Can I customize the projects generated with SDK tool?][faq-custom] in the [FAQ][faq] before continuing.
+Please ensure that you have read [Can I customize the projects generated with SDK tool?][faq-custom] in the [FAQ][faq] before continuing further.

 ### Create a new project